-In discharging its responsibilities, the Compensation Committee intends to work with members of our management, including our Chief Executive Officer.
+In discharging its responsibilities, the Compensation Committee intends to work with members of our management, including our Chief Executive Officer or Executive Chair.
 Our management will assist the Compensation Committee by providing information on corporate and individual performance, market compensation data, and management's perspective on compensation matters (other than their own compensation).
-The Compensation Committee will solicit and review our Chief Executive Officer's proposals with respect to program structures, as well as his recommendations for adjustments to annual cash compensation, long-term incentive compensation opportunities, and other compensation-related matters for our Named Executive Officers (except with respect to his own compensation).
+The Compensation Committee will solicit and review our Chief Executive Officer's or Executive Chair's proposals with respect to program structures, as well as his recommendations for adjustments to annual cash compensation, long-term incentive compensation opportunities, and other compensation-related matters for our Named Executive Officers (except with respect to his own compensation).

-At least once each year, our Chief Executive Officer will review the performance of our other Named Executive Officers, based on such individual's level of success in accomplishing the business objectives established in the prior year and overall individual performance during that year, and then will make recommendations to, the Compensation Committee.
-The Compensation Committee will review and discuss our Chief Executive Officer's proposals and recommendations with him and consider them as one factor in determining and approving the compensation of our other Named Executive Officers.
-Our Chief Executive Officer generally attends meetings of the Board and the Compensation Committee at which executive compensation matters are addressed, except during discussions about his own compensation.
+At least once each year, our Chief Executive Officer or Executive Chair will review the performance of our other Named Executive Officers, based on such individual's level of success in accomplishing the business objectives established in the prior year and overall individual performance during that year, and then will make recommendations to, the Compensation Committee.
+The Compensation Committee will review and discuss our Chief Executive Officer's or Executive Chair's proposals and recommendations with him and consider them as one factor in determining and approving the compensation of our other Named Executive Officers.
+Our Chief Executive Officer or Executive Chair generally attends meetings of the Board and the Compensation Committee at which executive compensation matters are addressed, except during discussions about his own compensation.